“Remote viewing is bewildering!”

 Why did this happen?
 Three reasons:

-- New people entering the field with ambitions of starting their “own thing” injected previous beliefs they brought with them from other non-RV psychic- or consciousness-based practices into remote viewing.
-Sometimes instead they came up with their own ideas that they then added to, modified—or even replaced—parts of the original remote viewing methods with.
+- New people entering the field with ambitions of starting their “own thing” injected beliefs they brought with them from other non-RV psychic- or consciousness-based practices into remote viewing.
+Sometimes instead they came up with their own ideas that they then added to, or modified—or even replaced—parts of the original remote viewing methods with.
 (Sometimes they did both.)

 - Some of those developing new flavors of remote viewing (including some who had formerly been military remote viewers) were simply “branding” their own efforts.
 They changed the standard remote viewing processes enough so as not to be accused of simply copying the original methods, and then came up with a new name or acronym to distinguish their modified approach from the original.

-- There were those who introduced changes for purely marketing reasons.
-They wanted to distinguish their product from others, so they came up with a new name and introduced modifications so that, again, they could lay claim to something new or advanced in the remote viewing domain.
+- There were also those who introduced changes for purely marketing reasons.
+They wanted to distinguish their product from others, so they introduced modifications (and sometimes a new name) so that, again, they could say they were offering something new or advanced in the remote viewing domain.

 - And sometimes elements of all three of these motivations came together in the formation of new xRVs.

 Some think the remote viewing world is unique in how all this has unfolded.
-But in fact these behaviors are fairly typical of human endeavor in new or developing fields.
-I’m sure most readers can think of one or another example where an emerging field or technology attracted numerous innovators and imitators who adopted just these sorts of strategies and behaviors.
+But in fact these behaviors are fairly typical of human endeavor in many new or developing fields.
+I’m sure most readers can think of one or another example where an emerging field or technology attracted numerous imitators or opportunists who adopted just these sorts of strategies and behaviors.